Omarosa’s $46,000 Salary From Trump Campaign, Death Threats That Force Wedding Move, Get Big Buzz

 — Chaka (@dreadymarley) April 3, 2017

-Omarosa could surely avail herself of the type of security detail afforded President Trump, since Omarosa is a White House employee who cried when she spoke of how many friends she lost for being loyal to Mr. Trump.
+Omarosa could surely avail herself of the type of security detail afforded President Trump since Omarosa is a White House employee who cried when she spoke of how many friends she lost for being loyal to Mr. Trump.

 Omarosa’s wedding guests will have to give up their personal info so that background security checks can be performed on them.
 It’s a move that sounds like the wedding of a White House staffer.
 Because President Trump and White House execs have been invited, Secret Service and additional security won’t be far from them.